Prabin1500/BlogWebsite/README.md

 ````

 ### 3. Open Frontend
-Open client/index.html in a browser or serve it using a local server
+Open client/index.html in a browser or serve it using a local server.

 ## 📌 Future Improvements
 - Add user authentication (login/signup)